-With effect from 1 September 2021, pre-primary education is compulsory for any child who reaches the age of 5 years by 31 August in compliance with the Education Act.
-Children will be admitted to compulsory pre-primary education from the 2021/2022 school year.
-These children will be given priority in the admissions process.
+Pre-primary education is compulsory for all children who reach the age of 5 years by 31 August.
+These children are given priority in the admissions process.

-Children above the age of 3 years may attend kindergarten.
+Pre-primary education is provided in kindergartens to children from the age of 3 and above.
 Fees are charged for the first 2 years of pre-primary education in kindergartens (for 3- and 4-year-olds).

-Public kindergartens provide full-time education and care for children 1 year before compulsory school attendance free of charge.
-The fees in private kindergartens for this final year are discounted by the amount of the state contribution.
+Public kindergartens provide full-time education and care for children in compulsory school attendance free of charge.
+The fees in private and church kindergartens for this final year are discounted by the amount of the state contribution.

-whose kindergarten attendance was interrupted for more than 30 successive calendar days owing to a documented illness or family reasons;
+whose kindergarten attendance was interrupted for more than 30 successive calendar days due to a documented illness or family reasons;

 - who did not attend kindergarten during school holidays or because the kindergarten’s operation was interrupted by the founder or other serious reasons (in such cases, the legal guardian will pay only a proportion of the fee).